Harimz/anilist-clone/README.md

 ## Issues

-Data fetching is limited to 2 requests per second so timing out is common when filtering and searching
+Data fetching is limited to 2 requests per second so getting rate limited is common when filtering and searching

 ## Installation